 Check-in times for international departures are two hours before the flight and 90 minutes for domestic departures.
 Live departures are available on the airport website and there is also a map of the airport departures hall above.
 If you are on a connecting flight, you will need a minimum of 40 minutes.

-There has been a welcome increase in inter-continental flights to Zagreb in recent years, more so now that the new terminal is open.
+There has been a welcome increase in inter-continental flights to Zagreb after the terminal was opened, which was somewhat halted by the pandemic.
 Firstly, Qatar Airways started to offer excellent daily connections to Doha and the world.
-Qatar has been followed by Emirates/Flydubai from Dubai, Transat from Toronto (summer only) and Korean Air, which recently launched flights as a result of the surge in demand from Seoul.
+Qatar has been followed by Emirates/Flydubai from Dubai, Transat from Toronto (summer only) and Korean Air, which launched their flights as a result of the surge in demand from Seoul.
 In addition, rumours and discussions about connections from China and the United States would be excellent additions if they came to pass.

 And yet, for all the improving connections from afar, there are very few cheap flights to Zagreb from the European budget carriers.
 This is partly due to the higher prices of operating at Zagreb Airport, as well as perhaps an attempt to protect Croatia Airlines from cheap competition.
 It is in stark comparison with nearby Budapest, for instance, whose fortunes have been transformed since Hungarian national carrier ceased operating in 2012.
 If you are interested in this topic, TCN recently had a fascinating interview with Jost Lammers, CEO of Budapest Airport.

 Croatia Airlines, the national carrier, operates a number of internal flights within Croatia, but the network is not as comprehensive as one might expect, especially out of season.
-There is, for example, no connection between Split and Dubrovnik.
 It is also debatable what the financial or time savings are flying from Zagreb to Split Airport, for example, once you take travel to and from both airports and check-in times are taken into account.
 For the latest Croatia Airlines schedule, visit their official website.

-One other Croatian airline also worth checking out is Trade Air from Osijek, who operate a number of internal flights.
+One other Croatian airline also worth checking out is Trade Air from Osijek, which operates a number of internal flights.
 This includes one from Split to Dubrovnik, but not from Dubrovnik to Split… The only current Zagreb connection is Osijek, but this could change.
 You can find their latest schedule here.

 There are no hotels at the airport, but several in nearby Velika Gorica.
 With Zagreb so close, there is no real need to stay in Velika Gorica, but if that is your plan, the 4-star Hotel Royal Airport is probably your best bet, some 4km from the airport.